This blog post is guest written by our friends at Ecozone.

 In comparison to in your kitchen, where an average of 90% of waste is recycled, only 50% of bathroom waste makes it to the recycling bin.
 There are plenty of things that you might throw away on autopilot that would be better disposed of in another way.
 Make the extra effort to recycle used toilet roll tubes, packaging from new products and empty containers and you’ll save space in the bin while also stopping unnecessary waste from going into landfill.

 It’s also important to make good use of your bathroom bin in order to make sure that only flushable materials (pee, paper and poo) make their way into the toilet.
-Common bathroom items such as ear buds, period products and wipes (unless they’re certified as Fine to Flush by Water UK, like Natracare’s) should never be flushed and should always be placed in the bin.
+Common bathroom items such as ear buds, period products and wipes (unless they’re certified as Fine to Flush by Water UK or flushable by the IWSFG) should never be flushed and should always be placed in the bin.

 Natracare Safe to Flush Moist Tissues are made entirely from paper and certified Fine to Flush by Water UK